 Let’s face it; some of us wish we could change our home’s interior as often as we could change our clothes.
 Whether it’s the walls or the curtains, some people just can’t stand looking at one colour for too long.
 If this is you, then you’ll certainly want to know what this season’s must-have colours are – after all good interior design is just as important as on-trend fashion – right?
-Fortunately for you, colour-matching pioneers Pantone have come up with a selection of colours that they think are right for this coming season, and we’ve got the details here, along with some of this season’s other interior trends.

 This year, it is definitely about pastels, but there are certainly no shrinking violets here.
 Colours are still strong, and work best in blocks.
 It’s probably likely that we’ll see these very same colours on the catwalks all through the summer.